 The Journey to Independence

-MidState Arc has been supporting people with intellectual and developmental disabilities for more than 65 years.
+MidState Arc has been supporting people with intellectual and developmental disabilities since 1952.
 We've been influential in the national Arc movement, collaborating with other Arc chapters to innovate and shape how we support people with IDD.

 The early years

 In 1952, a group of Connecticut parents founded an organization focused on supporting children with IDD.
 The small organization held parent support groups, advocated on behalf of children with IDD, and offered day care services.
 Early on, we joined the growing national Arc organization.